 11. Gently press the paratha to help it puff up.
 It may not puff if it is too thin or doesn’t get enough heat.
 Clean up the tawa to remove any dry flour before you begin to roast the next one.

-Stack spinach paratha to keep them soft.
+Lastly stack spinach paratha to keep them soft.
 Place them over a kitchen towel.
 When they cool down, place them in a box to keep them soft for hours.

-- 1.5 cups atta / whole wheat flour
+- 1½ cups Whole wheat flour (atta)

 - ½ inch ginger or 1 to 2 garlic cloves

-- garam masala (optional)
+- ¼ tsp garam masala (optional)

 - 1 small green chili (optional, skip for kids)

-- 1 to 2 tbsp. water to blend palak (optional)
+- 1 to 2 tbsp water to blend palak (optional)

-- Oil for kneading
+- 1 tbsp Oil for kneading

-- Ghee for toasting
+- 2 tbsp Ghee for toasting

 - Add them to a blender with chili, ginger or garlic and make a fine puree with the help of 1 to 2 tbsp water.
 Use water only if needed.

 - Add the puree to the flour along with salt and spice powders.

-- knead together to make a dough.
+- Knead together to make a dough.

 - Add little oil and knead well to make a soft pliable dough.

 - Set this aside for 20 to 30 minutes.
 Make 8 equal sized balls.
 Cover them.

 - Sprinkle flour over the paratha as needed to prevent sticking.
 It has to be slightly thicker than roti.